opengeos/HyperCoast/qgis_plugin/README.md

 ### Searching Tanager Data

 1. Click the **Search Tanager Data** button
-2. Use the current map extent or enter a bounding box
+2. Use the current map extent, draw a bounding box, or enter coordinates manually
 3. Set optional date, collection, query, cloud, and count filters
 4. Click **Search**
 5. Add footprints, open the visual asset, or download the radiance HDF5 for analysis